Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Slide

-A slide is different from a ronde because a ronde does not require your to build momentum by lifting your free leg and standing on the ball of your other foot.
+A slide is different from a sweep because a sweep does not require your to build momentum by lifting your free leg and standing on the ball of your other foot.
-Also, a ronde is a circular clockwise or counter-clockwise motion, whereas a slide is unidirectional.
+Also, a sweep is a circular clockwise or counter-clockwise motion, whereas a slide is unidirectional.

 There are at least 10 general ways in which you can slide, with 5 ways for each